akhuh213/word-game/README.md

 ```
 <br></br>
 ### When the letter-box is clicked
-When the letter-box is clicked, need to check whether it is correct or not, and if it's correct answer, that letter box need to replace the blank box.
-Also, the letter box in the options need to be replaced with other random letter.
+When the letter-box is clicked, it will check whether the correct box was clicked or not.
+If it is correct, that letter box will placed in the corresponding blank box.
+Also, the clicked letter box in the options will be replaced with other random letter.

 As shown in the snippet below, when the first correct letter-box is clicked, the blank box.src is replaced with the clicked correct letter.
-For the random replacing letter, I used shuffle function again to shuffle whole letter boxes.
-I also changed
+For the random letter box, shuffle function was used again.
-event.target.alt so that the replaced letter also can be used as the correct letter when needed.
-Most important thing to add new random letter in the letter options was that the event.target.src need to be changed after eventlistener is removed.
+event.target.alt is also changed so that the replaced random letter can be used as the correct letter when needed.
+Most important thing to add new random letter was that the event.target.src has to be changed after eventlistener is removed.
 Otherwise, the correct letter box that is replaced with the blank box will also be changed to the random letter box.

 ```JavaScript